aiwabdn/happiness-cookie/index.md

 ## Further research

 [Some](https://arxiv.org/abs/2002.11611) [work](https://arxiv.org/abs/2006.05964) in extending GLNs has already been done by the authors of the paper.
-We will continue investigating the performance gap between our implementation and the results stated in the paper.
-Other than that, we are thinking about the following extensions to our code in the near future:
+Possible future experiments and extensions include:

 1. Benchmark performance on bigger datasets, e.g. CIFAR-10.
 2. Investigate resilience to catastrophic forgetting by training on multiple tasks.